"There is no charm equal to tenderness of heart." Jane Austen

 I suspect that the one that survived was Jane Austen, the one that came to us right away, an ever-friendly bird that seemed more aware than the others.

 She also named the bossy, large hen that often laid double-yolked eggs Alpha Girl, and she called two other smaller ones that seemed to follow her around the Two Hench-Women.
-My wife would rebuke Alpha Girl when she pecked at others and ordered them around.
+Judy would rebuke Alpha Girl when she pecked at others and ordered them around.

 Then we noticed a short, small, frantic one, often running around the others in the pursuit of a cause unknown, fluttering her wings in jest, and she earned the name Dr. Ruth.